AnkS4/Vehicle-Detection/README.md

 I tried various combinations of parameters and tried plotting histogram features for many random images for both car and non-car caterogy.
 Finally, the chosen parameters gave distinctictive results and better accuracy than other.

 For colorspace, `YCrCb` and `YUV` were giving good results.
 So, I proceeded with `YUV` at first.

+#### 3. How I trained a classifier using selected features:

+I started with extracting `3000` random car & noncar images for `spatial`, `color` and `hog` features.
+Then, I normalized the features and splitted them to train and test features with ratio of `0.9:0.1`.
+Then, I trained it with `LinearSVC`.